Justify Wins 144th Kentucky Derby

 After a day of steady rain on Churchill Downs, it was Justify who managed to cross the finish line first in the mud.

-Justify brought home Hall of Fame jockey Mike Smith a second Derby victory, on top of his and trainer Bob Baffert's $2 million prize.
+Justify brought Hall of Fame jockey Mike Smith a second Derby victory, on top of his and trainer Bob Baffert's $1.24 million of the $2 million total prize.
 Bafftert also seals his fifth Derby win.

-Despite the unpredictable conditions, history predicted the result — it's sixth consecutive Derby that a favorite has won.
+After charging ahead at the far turn, the undefeated colt held off Good Magic, finishing by two and a half lengths in 2 minutes 4.20 seconds.
+Audible, a favorite backed by Amazon's audiobook company of the same name, finished third.

 Almost 3 inches of rain made for sloppy conditions at the 144th running of the Kentucky Derby.
+Despite the unpredictable conditions, history predicted the result — it's the sixth consecutive Derby that a favorite has won.

 Entering the race, Justify was the favorite, with 5-2 odds, followed by Mendelssohn, 6-1, and My Boy Jack at 6-1.
 Mendelssohn, aiming to claim the first Derby win for a Europe-hailing horse, finished last, beaten by 73¼ lengths.

 Superstitious fans had been dreading the Apollo Curse.
 According to Sports Illustrated, no horse has won the race without starting as a 2-year-old since 1882 — when Apollo won the Kentucky Derby by defeating 4-5 favorite Runnymede.